23W-GBAC/udehadaeze/automationBlog.md

 Ada’s BMI Calculator stands not just as a tool but as a testament to the fusion of technology and health consciousness.
 Every decision made, from technology choices to design elements, has been with the user’s experience and well-being in mind.
 As we conclude this blog series, I invite you to experience Ada’s BMI Calculator at https://23w-gbac.github.io/udehadaeze/.

+In concluding this blog series, special thanks to the contributors, testers, and those who provided valuable insights during the project’s development.

-Thank you for being part of Ada’s BMI Calculator journey.
+To my readers, thank  you for being part of Ada’s BMI Calculator journey.
 Stay connected for future updates!

-Created by: Adaeze Udeh
+**Created by: Adaeze Udeh**

 **Tools used during the prepartion of this project include: Youtube.com, Chatgpt & Google.com**